 If you buy a second-hand vehicle, there is a risk that you haven’t been supplied with all sets of keys that access your vehicle.
 To ensure this won’t be a problem, you can get car keys reprogrammed so previous owners can’t access the vehicle.

-Programming of some vehicle’s keys can be fairly expensive, especially if you go direct to the manufacturer; hiring an auto locksmith usually works out much cheaper.
+Programming some vehicle keys can be pretty expensive, especially if you go directly to the manufacturer; hiring an auto locksmith usually works out much cheaper.